AxisCommunications/door-controller-test-tool/README.md

 5. Wire up the Arduino to the PACS device according to the pins- and doors configuration.
 See “Connecting the Arduino to the PACS Device” in the wiki  for further details.
 6. Format the SD card to FAT16, copy the contents of sd_card to the root of the card and insert it into the Arduino Ethernet Shield SD card slot.
 7. Upload the Door Controller Test Tool software to the Arduino.
 See “Uploading the Door Controller Test Tool Software” in the wiki for further details.
 8. You should now be able to start using Door Controller Test Tool by navigating to its IP address in a browser (or sending commands via HTTP/Websockets).
+See “Interfacing with the Door Controller Test Tool Software” in the wiki for further details

 ### Detailed Instructions